ZiweiOliviaWang/ZiweiWang/index.md

 - Ziwei(Olivia) Wang
-- M.S. in Computer Science (Washington University in St. Louis), B.A. in Computer Music
+- M.S. in Computer Science (Washington University in St. Louis), B.A. in Computer Music (Communication University of China)